In addition to the general annual grant for academies, Manor High School, or their students, can receive other types of funding. These are:

 The Government states, ”It is for schools to decide how the Pupil Premium, allocated to schools per FSM pupil, is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.”
 Source: DfE Website.

 The Pupil Premium funding is provided to raise the achievement between pupil premium students and their peers, as well as being offered financial assistance for activities and resources which can most impact their learning.

 At Manor High, Pupil Premium pupils can be found at all ability levels and are encouraged and enabled to perform as well as their peers.

 We use the Pupil Premium money to help with uniform, essential school trips and learning support.

 NB.
 The reporting requirements for Pupil Premium have changed recently.
-The new 3-year plan which incorporates the review of 2020-2021 is below.
+The new 3-year plan is below.
 If you would like any updated information in the meantime, please contact our Deputy Headteacher, Vanessa Mehta.

 Free School Meals

 In England a free school meal is a statutory benefit available to school aged children from families who receive other qualifying benefits and who have been through the relevant registration process.